 We are CILA.
-The acronym stands for Children’s Immigration Law Academy, and our work is to support legal service providers who represent and work with youth in Texas on their immigration matters.
+The acronym stands for Children’s Immigration Law Academy, and our work is to support legal service providers who represent and work with youth nationwide on their immigration matters.
 We offer those providers training, individual support when they have questions about cases, and written resources.
 We do not provide direct representation to youth in their proceedings, but we created this page to offer you all information so that you can better understand the immigration system in the United States, where to obtain government information about your cases, and how to find services available to help you.

 Who is this information for?

 This page is dedicated to providing information for youth who find themselves in removal proceedings or with a question about their immigration situation.
 We hope this information is helpful.
 If you are looking for information that is not found on this page or about your case specifically, it would be best to speak to a legal service provider on the Free Legal Answers service of the American Bar Association (ABA).
 Through Free Legal Answers, you can ask a question virtually and you will receive a response.

 My Toolkit for Navigating Life in the United States

 This video was created by CILA for all those who help immigrant youth from Indigenous or Garífuna communities.
 It offers the perspective of three of them.
 Anabel, Vicente, and Nancy entered the U.S. as unaccompanied minors and they benefitted from the assistance of legal services organizations.
 They have some advice to share.
 All we have to do is listen to their voices.

 A Video Made by Youth and for Youth

 This video was made by individuals who were previously detained and fighting their immigration cases as minors.
 Today they are all adults and permanent residents or citizens of the United States.
 In the video they explain how they felt when they were detained and why they chose to trust in the legal services offered to them.
 Creating this video was the idea of one of the individuals who shares her story, Jiveli Banegas.

 Understanding the U.S. Immigration System